Cbaker37/CSCI1470-Final-Project/README.md

 ## Known Bugs

-We have no know bugs in our approach, although our hyperparameter choices are arbitrary beyond the experiments we ran (i.e. for number of channels, number of attention heads).
+We have no known bugs in our approach, although our hyperparameter choices are arbitrary beyond the experiments we ran (i.e. for number of channels, number of attention heads).
 Note that the width of our filter in the 1D convolution should be the expected length of a motif in your dataset.